|

 containing setup files for:

-The size of the zip is 1.60 MB (1,683,774 bytes).
+The size of the zip is 2.13 MB (2,240,743 bytes).

-This pack contains the latest updates (version history to be
+This pack contains the latest updates.

-They have been tested for Windows Vista, XP, 2000 and 98.
+They have been tested for Windows Vista, XP, 2000.
+They do not run in earlier OS versions.

 Installing a newer version is automatically preceded by an uninstall procedure.